jborg/attic/docs/usage.rst

 ~~~~~~~~
 ::

-    # Allow an SSH keypair to only run attic, and only have access to repo.attic
+    # Allow an SSH keypair to only run attic, and only have access to /data/myrepo
     # This will help to secure an automated remote backup system.
     $ cat ~/.ssh/authorized_keys
-    command="attic serve --restrict-to-path /path/to/repo.attic" ssh-rsa AAAAB3[...]
+    command="attic serve --restrict-to-path /data/myrepo" ssh-rsa AAAAB3[...]